What Is a Logistics Manager? Exploring This Under-the-Radar Supply Chain Role

 Before we can answer this, it’s important to keep in mind that “logistics manager” is an umbrella term that can cover several job titles.
 Common logistics management job titles include:

+While the details of the day-to-day work in these roles will vary, they all involve overseeing the transport, storage and procurement of goods in a supply chain.
 Logistics managers must plan how to get the products they need to ship and then forecast the best and most efficient way to transport those goods.
-Another role of managing the supply chain is warehousing and storing the products they manage.
+Another role of managing the supply chain involves oversight of the warehousing and storage of goods.

 What does a logistics manager do?

-While the duties of a logistics manager might seem fairly straightforward, their work consists of much more than just making sure a product gets on a truck and out for delivery.
-So what exactly do they do on a daily basis?
+While the big picture summary of what a logistics manager is responsible for might seem straightforward, their work consists of much more than just making sure a product gets on a truck and out for delivery.

-Logistics managers are often tasked with resolving transportation problems that occur regularly, such as weather delays, geopolitical situations, theft and damage, according to Philip DiPatrizio, marketing manager at LILLY + Associates.
+Logistics managers are often tasked with resolving transportation and storage problems that regularly occur, such as weather delays, geopolitical situations, theft and damage, according to Philip DiPatrizio of LILLY + Associates International.

-The bulk of daily duties for logistics managers include the following:
+The daily duties for logistics managers typically include the following:

 - Supervising employees